Last updated on February 13, 2023 at 10:43 pm

 A successful internal communication strategy cannot rely on a single channel.
 Employee audiences are diverse and so are the messages internal comms teams need to share.
 So, we need to use multiple channels to support an internal comms content strategy that achieves our goals and meets all our employees where they are.

 Given that, there are strengths and weaknesses for all channels.
-Our employee app is designed with frontline workers in mind whereas our employee intranet product is more geared towards a deskbound audience (e.g. office workers).
+Our employee app is designed with frontline workers in mind whereas our employee intranet product is more geared towards a deskbound audience (e.g. office staff).
 So, we’ll review how our app compares with traditional comms channels when it comes to reaching the deskless workforce.

 Employee App vs. Intranets